1. Offer, confirmation, or contract

-(b) insolvency, bankruptcy (including reorganization) liquidation or dissolution proceedings are brought against the Purchaser, whether by the Purchaser, voluntarily or involuntarily, a trustee or liquidator relating to the Purchaser, or if any assignment is performed to the benefit of creditors of the Bank; or
+(b) insolvency, bankruptcy (including reorganization), liquidation or dissolution proceedings against the Purchaser, whether brought by the Purchaser, voluntarily or involuntarily, by a trustee or liquidator in relation to the Purchaser, or any assignment is made for the benefit of the Bank’s creditors. or

 (c) if changes occur in the control or ownership of the Purchaser.